-My dissertation develops a theory of nation-building in Africa by examining how weak borders and forced migration change conceptions of national identity and citizenship for local, host populations.
+My dissertation develops a theory of nation-building in Africa by examining how weak borders and the pressures of forced migration can affect national and ethnic identities and citizenship policy in host countries.
 This research is funded by the NSF Doctoral Dissertation Research Improvement Grant.

-I am also working on several randomized control trials (RCTs).
-In collaboration with Twaweza and MIT, we are testing whether a novel, meeting-based intervention called Validated Participation can boost citizen efficacy and empowerment in public education in East Africa.
-In collaboration with Mercy Corps and Yale, we are comparing the effects of a vocational skills training program with unconditional cash transfers in Afghanistan.
+I also design and implement randomized control trials (RCTs) in developing contexts.
+In collaboration with Twaweza and MIT, we test whether a novel, meeting-based intervention called Validated Participation can boost citizen efficacy and empowerment in public education in East Africa.
+In collaboration with Mercy Corps and Yale, we compare the effects of a vocational skills training program with unconditional cash transfers on support for combatants in Afghanistan.

-Additionally, I have developed statistical methods for asking sensitive survey questions.
-This work is published in the Journal of the American Statistical Association.
+Additionally, I work on statistical methods for asking sensitive survey questions.
+This research is published in the Journal of the American Statistical Association.

-I am a National Science Foundation (NSF) graduate research fellow, a Charlotte Elizabeth Procter honorific fellow, and a Program for Quantitative and Analytical Political Science (Q-APS) graduate student fellow.
+I am a National Science Foundation (NSF) graduate research fellow, a Charlotte Elizabeth Procter fellow, and a Program for Quantitative and Analytical Political Science (Q-APS) graduate student fellow.
 I have conducted fieldwork in Ghana, Senegal, Tanzania, and Bahrain.
 Prior to Princeton, I worked for the Bellevue/NYU Program for Survivors of Torture as a social work case manager.
 I received a B.A. in International Relations honors, Anthropology, and African Studies at NYU.

 You can find my Google Scholar profile here.